-An immediate contract boundary also applies to unit-linked regular premium savings and pensions policies which do not have material risk benefits or guarantees.
+An immediate contract boundary applies to unit-linked regular premium savings and pensions policies which do not have material risk benefits or guarantees.

 Unit-linked policies invested in charge capped funds are treated as having an extended contract boundary which includes expected future premiums.
-As a consequence auto-enrolment default funds, stakeholder pensions and products with voluntary charge caps (set at a similar level to stakeholder pensions) are considered to have an extended contract boundary.
+As a consequence, auto-enrolment default funds, stakeholder pensions and products with voluntary charge caps (set at a similar level to stakeholder pensions) are considered to have an extended contract boundary.
+This also applies to some classes of unitised with-profits business.